Affiliate Disclosure: All links pay commissionReading Time: 4 minutes

 2018 will be PEAK TECH – Party while the sun shines.

-Competition will be intensifying further.
+The competition will be intensifying further.
 But the longterm competition for survival will be for the ‘smart sports watch’…not for the running watch, not for the multi-sport watch.
 This is the market that Fitbit Ionic, Samsung Gear, Garmin Vivoactive 3 and Apple Watch 3 are targeting.
-It’s BIG and it has the potential for high profit levels.
+It’s BIG and it has the potential for high-profit levels.